mazwat/mazwat.github.io/final-submission-preparation.md

 ### Repo

 You must submit a **link to a repo** that is fullly documented.
 By this we expect you to provide a readme.md that explains the function and purpose of the repo.
-You should imagine that the project contained within is going to be used a by third-party.
-In which case you should make it clear how to use it.
+You should imagine that the project contained within is going to be **used a by third-party**.
+In which case you should make it clear how to use it and to **recreate** your experience.

 There are some essential elements that should be included: